 When the accelerometer collects data (such as steps detected), it combines it with your personal data (such as your age, height, etc.) to calculate the stats.

 Various other sensors in the device constantly monitor the acceleration, duration, intensity, frequency, and patterns of your movement.
 Some advanced trackers also have optical sensors that measure pulse and heart rate through your skin.

-A fitness tracker will monitor activity or any form of exercise you do at home or at your local gym.
-The list includes activities such as walking, running, or even being motionless.
+A fitness tracker will monitor activity or any form of exercise – from walking to running, swimming, cycling, dancing.
+Trackers are indeed become increasingly more advanced.
 The more sensors your tracker has, the more data it can collect, and the more accurate the data will be.

-Then, the device stores the data so you can keep track of your progress.
+The device then stores the data so you can keep track of your progress.
 Whether you are aiming for a healthier lifestyle or you’re just aiming to lose weight, wearing a fitness tracker can help you.

 The Accuracy of Fitness Trackers

 For your fitness tracker to be able to present you with accurate information for fitness tracking, you need to program it with your physiological information.
 For most fitness tracker models, information such as your height, weight, and gender will suffice.

 The tracker’s algorithm will use this information to make sense of the initial data its sensors collect from your body and store on the device.
 You can view the data by linking the tracker to a smartphone or computer that carries the app associated with it.

 The app will process the data and present it to you as easy-to-understand stats.
 The app’s personalized algorithm will process the body movement data and interpret the implication of each recorded movement.